Global demand for meat is set to increase by at least 50 percent by 2050

 - Plant-based meat looks, tastes, and cooks like conventional meat, but is made entirely from plants.
-It can cut emissions by 90 percent, and use 99 percent less land and water than conventional meat.1
+It can cut emissions by as much as 98 percent and uses up to 96 percent less land than conventional meat.1-6

 - Fermentation is a powerful, flexible process for using microorganisms to produce alternative proteins.
 Used in food production for millennia, fermentation offers several advantages that can further increase the efficiency of the alt protein sector as a whole.

 - Cultivated meat is exactly the same as the beef, pork, chicken, and fish we eat today—but grown directly from animal cells, without antibiotics.
-It can cut emissions by 92 percent, and use up to 95 percent less land and 78 percent less water than conventional meat.2
+It can cut emissions by 92 percent, and use up to 90 percent less land than conventional meat.7

 This is your guide to plant-based meat.
 Explore our tools, resources, and expert analysis of this field, from science to policy and markets.